Dreaming of a raven: wisdom that looks Shadow in the face

 Ask yourself: “Has something arrived recently from ‘nowhere’ — an intuition, an idea, a chance meeting, a dream — that may be exactly the gift I wasn’t expecting?”

 Astrological note: A raven bringing a gift evokes Neptune or Chiron in the 9th house, or Jupiter transiting through the 8th house.
-Pisces and Sagittarius with Neptune in the 9th carry the capacity to receive gifts from unexpected places.
+Pisces and Sagittarians with Neptune in the 9th carry the capacity to receive gifts from unexpected places.
 If Jupiter is now transiting your 8th house — gifts from the depths and from unexpected sources become especially likely.

 A raven in dreams is always an encounter with wisdom that stands between light and shadow.
 With the voice that says what others stay silent about.
 With a message that asks not for fear, but for attention.

-Your unconscious knows how to speak to you — it simply needs your permission.
 Don’t drive the raven away.
 Let it say its word — and listen.
 The wisdom it carries may be precisely what you have been missing.